gldeng/universe/formal_theory/formal_theory_quantum_dimension_continuum_en.md

 \mathcal{D}_{7-10} = \mathcal{I}(\mathcal{Q}, \mathcal{C}) = \gamma\mathcal{Q} \approx \gamma\mathcal{C}
 $$

-where $\gamma$ represents interaction intensity, with quantum and classical reaching approximate balance in these dimensions.
+where $`\gamma`$ represents interaction intensity, with quantum and classical reaching approximate balance in these dimensions.

 The interface conversion function can be expressed as: